zanchey/pbsqlite/README.md

 >
 > dev: well that just sounds like CSV with extra steps
 >
-> pbs: ok fair enough
+> pbs: ok fair enough, we're making a zipfile full of CSVs available
 >
 > dev: come on pal I just finished making the API client